nothke/shakedown-docs/modding.md

 ### Splat Material

-IMPORTANT NOTE: Since attribute exporting was added in gltf exporter of newer versions of blender (like 2.6), splat materials are broken as it can't any more export multiple layers of color by default.
+~~IMPORTANT NOTE: Since attribute exporting was added in gltf exporter of newer versions of blender (like 2.6), splat materials are broken as it can't any more export multiple layers of color by default.
 A fix for this is coming in the next version of the game.
-Use slightly older version of blender for now.
+Use slightly older version of blender for now.~~ Since v22, blender 4.0+ and _SPLAT vertex layer is required, read below.

-A special splat shader which uses the second vertex color layer can be used for [splatting](https://en.wikipedia.org/wiki/Texture_splatting), i.e. blending between 4 different textures.
+A special splat shader which uses the second vertex color layer can be used for [splatting](https://en.wikipedia.org/wiki/Texture_splatting), i.e. blending between 4 different surfaces (and textures).
 Materials that use splat must contain the `splat:SPLATNAME` tag where `SPLATNAME` is your custom identifier.

 ![Object with a splat material and its vertex color](media/splat_material.png)
 <sup>Object with a splat:sweden splat material and its vertex color</sup>

+(since v22) The splat vertex color layer must be named "_SPLAT" and exported with the "Data > Mesh > Attributes" option in the gltf exporter.

 Since Blender's gltf exporter cannot out-of-the-box export references to 4 textures in a single material, a proxy object that will "tell" the game which textures to use for which channel for a particular splat material must exist.
 This source object needs to be named in the form of `splatsrc:SPLATNAME`, where `SPLATNAME` is the same identifier you used in the splat material.